Space debris: External removal

 A variety of approaches have been proposed, studied, or had ground subsystems built to use other spacecraft to remove existing space debris.

 A consensus of speakers at a meeting in Brussels in October 2012, organized by the Secure World Foundation (a U.S. think tank) and the French International Relations Institute, reported that removal of the largest debris would be required to prevent the risk to spacecraft becoming unacceptable in the foreseeable future (without any addition to the inventory of dead spacecraft in LEO).
 To date in 2019, removal costs and legal questions about ownership and the authority to remove defunct satellites have stymied national or international action.
 Current space law retains ownership of all satellites with their original operators, even debris or spacecraft which are defunct or threaten active missions.

 Multiple companies made plans in the late 2010s to conduct external removal on their satellites in mid-LEO orbits.
-For example, OneWeb planned to utilize onboard self-removal as "plan A" for satellite deorbiting at the end of life, but if a satellite were unable to remove itself within one year of end of life, OneWeb would implement "plan B" and dispatch a reusable (multi-transport mission) space tug to attach to the satellite at an already built-in capture target via a grappling fixture, to be towed to a lower orbit and released for re-entry.
+For example, OneWeb planned to use onboard self-removal as "plan A" for satellite deorbiting at the end of life, but if a satellite were unable to remove itself within one year of end of life, OneWeb would implement "plan B" and dispatch a reusable (multi-transport mission) space tug to attach to the satellite at an already built-in capture target via a grappling fixture, to be towed to a lower orbit and released for re-entry.